April 2025

-The Asia Pacific hydrogen market size is exhibited at USD 94.37 billion in 2024 and is projected to be worth around USD 203.14 billion by 2034, growing at a CAGR of 7.95% from 2024 to 2034.
+The Asia Pacific hydrogen market size was exhibited at USD 94.37 billion in 2024 and is projected to be worth around USD 203.14 billion by 2034, growing at a CAGR of 7.97% from 2025 to 2034.

-North America dominated the hydrogen market in 2023.
 Governments in North America have viewed hydrogen as a vital part of their clean energy plans due to their aggressive decarbonization goals and pledges to cut greenhouse gas (GHG) emissions.
 Hydrogen is a flexible way to cut emissions, especially in areas like power generation, heavy industry, and long-distance transportation that are challenging to electrify.
 Transportation, especially heavy-duty vehicles like trucks, buses, and trains, uses more hydrogen fuel cells.
 For example, California has taken the lead in establishing hydrogen refueling stations and policies that support hydrogen fuel cell vehicles.
 Demand is further increased by the aviation and maritime industries' exploration of hydrogen as a zero-emission fuel.

 Green hydrogen, or hydrogen derived from renewable resources, is a clean fuel that only releases water in fuel cells.
 It plays a crucial role in assisting nations and businesses in achieving their decarbonization goals and cutting greenhouse gas emissions, which is essential for addressing climate change.
 Numerous resources, including nuclear power, renewable energy sources, and natural gas, can be used to create it domestically.
 This variety of production techniques improves countries' energy security, lessening reliance on imported fossil fuels.